Discrepancy-Detective-197/Demo-repo/README.md

-Demo
-is this the real thing man
+this is the thing i have been waiting